olets/zsh-job-queue/docs/example.md

 myfunction() {
   local file=~/myfile.txt
-  local id=$(job-queue generate-id)
-  local scope=$funcstack[1] # name of the immediate parent function, here `"myfunction"` job-queue push myfunction $id
+  local scope=$funcstack[1] # name of the immediate parent function, here `"myfunction"` local id=$(job-queue push myfunction)

   # if there any jobs ahead of this one in the 'myfunction' queue
-  # (ahead of is id generated before this one
-  # and job pushed to the queue before this one),
-  # the script pauses here until they have been remove from the queue
+  # the script pauses here until they have been removed from the queue

   local content=$(cat $file 2>dev/null)
   rm $file 2>/dev/null